smokingpun/smokingpun.github.io/_posts/2017-06-23-Content-strategy-drive-growth.md

 date:   2017-06-14
 categories: blog
 metadescription: Learn how content strategy can help solopreneurs, startups and growing businesses drive growth.
 excerpt: Many solopreneurs, startups and growing businesses overlook the importance of content, because they are focused on other matters.
 However, this leads to lost sales and increased costs.
-In this chapter I’ll give you an overview of how you can make sure you have content that drives growth and increases productivity, as well as how you can make the business case for content strategy.
+In this article I’ll give you an overview of how you can make sure you have content that drives growth and increases productivity.
 ---

-##What you'll learn in this blog post:
+## What you'll learn in this blog post:

 * How quality content can drive growth
 * How to create useful content that will help customers make a buying decision and encourage repeat purchases
 * How to make sure that all your content is offering a good return on investment

-###Why it matters:
+### Why it matters:

 * Poor or inappropriate content will lose you the attention and trust of your audience
 * Mediocre content, with poor information architecture, will fail to convert browsers to customers